 Mrs. Rosey Posey and the Hidden Treasure - Part of the "I Can Read with Help" series, learn the value of God's Word.

-• Proverbs 19:20 - Listen to advice and accept instruction, and in the end you will be wise.
+• Proverbs 19:20 - Listen to advice and accept instruction, that you may gain wisdom in the future.

 Tune: This Little Light of Mine (Thank you to Lynn for sharing this)

 Listen to advice

 • B-I-B-L-E (Traditional)

 Yes, that’s the book for me (nod “yes”)

 I stand alone on the Word of God (pretend to stand firm)